Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 Enable-WindowsOptionalFeature -Online -FeatureName $("Microsoft-Hyper-V", "Containers") -All
 ```

-_Reboot the system_
+**NOTE:** You will need to reboot the system after adding the relevant features above.

 - Download and Install [Docker Desktop For Windows](https://docs.docker.com/desktop/windows/install/) (This will automatically also install **Docker-Compose**)

 - Once **Docker Desktop For Windows** is installed you need to switch to Windows containers.
-You can use either the Docker item in the Windows system tray:
+Use the Docker item in the Windows system tray:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part1/assets/winc.png)